DrDeLaBill/StorageAT/README.md

 );
 ```

-Rewrite funcion - saves data to memory at the specified address in any case
+Rewrite function - saves data to memory at the specified address in any case
 * address - storage page address to save
 * prefix - data prefix
 * id - data identifier